 For the purposes of estimating productivity, the employee jobs component of WFJ is used on a reporting unit (RU) basis, to achieve consistency with the measurement of output in the National Accounts.
 The employee job series is added to the self-employed, HM forces and GST series to create a WFJ series, which is labelled "productivity jobs" to distinguish it from WFJ estimates published in the Labour Market overview bulletin which are on a local unit (LU) basis.
 The components of the Productivity jobs series are summed by industry as shown in the following equation and then scaled to the total UK LFS jobs.

 + HM Forces jobs (LFS)

 + GST jobs (LFS)

-To produce estimates of output per hour by industry, an input labour series based on the total actual hours worked is required.
-An employee hours and GST hours series is created by multiplying the productivity jobs series by average weekly hours worked, recorded by the LFS.
-HM Forces hours data are created in a similar way, however a fixed working week is used.
+Output per hour worked estimates are part of the Output per hour worked dataset that contains estimates for GVA, hours worked and output per hour worked by bespoke, section and division-level industry, as defined by SIC2007.
+It contains annual and quarterly statistics and estimates for industry quarter-on-quarter, year-on-year and quarter-on-year contributions to whole economy output per hour worked.
+To produce estimates of output per hour worked by industry, an input labour series based on the total actual hours worked is required.
+An employee hours and government supported trainee (GST) hours series is created by multiplying the productivity jobs series by average weekly hours worked, recorded by the LFS.
+HM Forces hours data comes from Ministry of Defence (MoD).
+Unpaid family workers (UFW) hours worked are taken from the LFS.
 Self-employed total hours data come directly from the LFS.
-The components of the productivity hours series are summed by industry as shown in the equation below and then scaled to total UK LFS hours.
+The components of the productivity hours series are summed by industry as shown in the following equation and then scaled to total UK LFS hours.